 While one could interpret this story as a loss for the vendor in question, it’s actually quite the opposite.
 Two very positive things came out of this for them:

-One, they didn’t sell a product into an environment where it wouldn’t be successful.
+- One, they didn’t sell a product into an environment where it would not have been successful.
 The last thing vendors want are large customer support and satisfaction problems, especially if they end up being expensive to remediate.
-Even worse, if the issue ends up getting published online and/or shared within the technology community they can end up with a vendor or product perception issue.
+Even worse, if the issue ends up getting published online and/or shared within the technology community, the vendor can end up poor perception issue.
 In reality, the vendor and product in question are actually quite good when applied to the right use cases.
 This simply wasn’t their sweet spot.
-No reason to risk an entire reputation because of one misplaced solution.
+No reason to risk their whole reputation because of one misplaced solution.
 The ATC can help sort this out before it’s too late.

-Two, we went back to the vendor and explained the issue to them, which led to calls with project management and eventually engineering.
-They’re working on software fixes to improve performance, which we will again be tested in the ATC.
+- Two, we went back to the vendor and explained the issue to them, which led to calls with project management and eventually engineering.
+They’re working on software fixes to improve performance, which we will again test in the ATC.
 In the end, everyone will end up with a better overall product.
-I should note that this is a relationship we have with many of our partners.
-Our best partners regularly leverage our ATC facilities and engineers (a small army of them) for early hardware and software testing.
+I should note that this is the type of relationship WWT has with many of our OEM partners.
+Our best partners regularly leverage our ATC facilities and engineers (a small army of them, roughly 3,000) for early hardware and software testing.

-The customer could get their own test equipment, hire their own test engineers, work through the hardware and software evaluation agreements, wait for equipment to arrive, get training on how to properly use the product in question, work with support on implementation issues, run consistent test scenarios (this is *so much* harder than it sounds), document their results, tear it all down, re-package everything and ship it all back.
-Oh – and this process will take 3-6 months to do properly from start to finish for each product in question.
-Then they can make a well-educated purchasing decision.
+First, the customer could purchase their own testing equipment, hire their own test engineers, work through the hardware and software evaluation agreements, wait for equipment to arrive, get training on how to properly use the product in question, work with support on implementation issues, run consistent test scenarios (this is *so much* harder than it sounds), document their results, tear it all down, re-package everything and ship it all back.
+Oh, and this process will take three to six months to do properly from start to finish for each product in question.
+Then the customer can make a well-educated purchasing decision.

-The customer could skip all of this and rely on what they’re told by the vendors, by the analysts or by other solution providers who don’t have a testing and validation resource as powerful as the ATC.
-Maybe the purchase works, maybe it doesn’t, but either way it’s a lot of personal and organizational risk to assume.
+Alternatively, the customer could simply rely on what they’re told by the vendors, by the analysts or by other solution providers who don’t have a testing and validation resource as powerful as the ATC.
+Maybe the purchase works, maybe it doesn’t.
+Either way, it’s a lot of organizational risk to assume.

-Or… simply pick up the phone, call WWT and leverage the ATC for what it does so very well: reduce risks and accelerate decisions.
+We recommend simply picking up the phone and calling WWT to leverage the ATC for what it does so very well: reduce risk and accelerate your technology decisions.